Police nab suspect accused of targeting young women in several communities by vandalizing their cars - NewsBreak

 Police nab suspect accused of targeting young women in several communities by vandalizing their cars

-MILFORD, Mass. — Police on Tuesday announced the arrest of a suspect who allegedly targeted young women in several communities by flattening their tires, filling their gas tanks with water, and offering them rides.
+MILFORD, Mass. — Police on Tuesday announced the arrest of a suspect who allegedly targeted young women in several communities by flattening their tires and filling their gas tanks with water.

 Alexander Yee, of Winchendon, was allegedly wanted in connection with incidents in Franklin, Holliston, Milford, Medway, and Bellingham.